 These wired earbuds are reasonably priced and work everywhere.
 Is that enough to make them worth it?

-- Anyone who wants a pair of wired earbuds for less than $30 USD will like the Quantum 50.
+Anyone who wants a pair of wired earbuds for less than $30 USD will like the Quantum 50.
+Gamers will especially appreciate the option for cheaper earbuds should the idea of over-ear headsets be unappealing.

 What’s it like to use the JBL Quantum 50?

-Regardless of how familiar you are with this product in particular, if you’ve used a pair of wired earbuds, the JBL Quantum 50 will feel pretty familiar.
-These are 3.5mm wired earbuds—you plug them into a headphone jack and they just work.
+Regardless of your familiarity with this product, if you’ve used a pair of wired earbuds, the JBL Quantum 50 will feel pretty familiar.
+These are 3.5mm wired earbuds — you plug them into a headphone jack and they work.
 There’s no setup, no software, and no fuss.

 The control module sports a volume slider, a mic mute switch, and a multi-function button.
 You can use the usual single, double, and triple taps to control play/pause, skipping forward, and skip back, respectively.
 This button also offers call controls, a single press for answer, a double press for swapping between held calls, and a triple press for hanging up.
 When you hold the button for five seconds it prompts my Google Pixel 4a to tell me the time; though, that’s not an advertised feature and may have more to do with Google Assistant than with the earbuds.